ucd-softmatterlab/NPCoronaPredict/README.md

 Temperature: This can be set in the config file using the temperature option.
 Output energies are given in units of kb * T=300 K for backwards compatability and also in kJ/mol for ease of comparison.

+save-potentials : if set to 1, enables saving the protein-NP potential for each orientation.
+This takes up a lot of space and is buggy due to multithreading, its mostly useful for debugging

 If np-target is set to a folder or specific .np file this enables the multi-component NP mode for NP complexes.
 This is relatively stable for core-shell models but still has some issues with brushes
 Multi-component NPs are defined by a .np file in which any line starting with a # is a header and all other lines define component NPs in the complex.

 NPs with non-spherical structures require a bounding radius to be defined.
 By default, this is estimated by drawing a sphere around the entire complex and taking the minimum radius